TacoBadger/nonprofits-project-7/README.md

 In this case study, I will limit the scope to a donor analysis.
 I made fictive non-profit called The Be Happy Foundation, and I also made a dataset of fictive donors.

-Please do take note that this document is for practice purposes only and it does not include any marketing of the titles involved.
+Please do take note that this document is for practice purposes only.

 ## Authors
 - [@TacoBadger](https://github.com/TacoBadger)